 IMPF is an associate member of CISAC (International Confederation of Societies of Authors and Composers) and ICMP (International Confederation of Music Publishers) and works closely with the CMO members of CISAC at national level.
 IMPF also works with IMPALA, ECSA and GESAC on European affairs.
 IMPF has a memorandum of understanding with AIMP (Association of Independent Music Publishers), a charter of cooperation with IMPEL, the licensing hub for independent music publishers, and a strategic alliance with The Ivors Academy to strengthen ties between music creators and publishers.
 IMPF also liaises at international level with CIAM (International Council of Music Creators) in this regard.
-IMPF is a stakeholder to the European Observatory on Infringements of Intellectual Property Rights of the European Union Intellectual Property Office and is also a member of the Pro Music international coalition which promotes the myriad of different ways people can enjoy music safely and legitimately online.
+IMPF joins the Standing Committee on Copyright and Related Rights (SCCR) at WIPO and is a Member of the Advisory Board of WIPO for Creators.
+IMPF is a stakeholder to the European Observatory on Infringements of Intellectual Property Rights of the European Union Intellectual Property Office.
+IMPF is a member of the Pro Music international coalition which promotes the myriad of different ways people can enjoy music safely and legitimately online.
+IMPF sits on the Advisory Board of Fair Muse a project “Promoting Fairness of the Music Ecosystem in a Platform-Dominated and Post-Pandemic Europe.”

 IMPF works and liaises with the following: